HubSpot/sprocket/README.md

 ```
 obj_list_to_str(objects)
 ```
-objects <= list of instances of the resource’s model_class
+`objects` list of instances of the resource’s model_class

 Serializes the list of objects into a JSON-encoded list.
 For example, the python list:
 ```